Validator-POSTHUMAN/contributions/Cosmos New.md

-  ### Our contributions for the growth of the Osmosis community.
+  ### Our contributions for the growth of Cosmos Hub community.

 | Name               | Description                                              | Relevant URLs                                                                                      | Additional Details                                          |
 |--------------------|-----------------------------------------------------------|---------------------------------------------------------------------------------------------------|--------------------------------------------------------------|